ahmed0234/Netflix-Page-Clone/README.md

 Disclaimer
 This project is purely for educational and skill enhancement purposes.
 It is not intended for commercial use or distribution.
 All images, logos, and content related to Netflix are the property of Netflix, Inc.

 Feel free to explore, contribute, and use this project to further your learning journey.
-Happy coding!
+Happy coding!!